adamstrickland/spikeorama/spikes/rt-cdc-to-fact-enrichment/README.md

 1. Configure Debezium.

-    Note that there doesn't appear to be a good way for this file to be passed to the container; the API needs to be invoked, and passed the configuration file.
-This is done with the following incantation:
+    First, confirm that Debezium is up and running:

     ```sh
+    curl -XGET \
+      -H"Content-Type: application/json" \
+      http://$(docker compose port debezium 8083)/connectors
+    ```

+    The response should be an empty array (`[]`).
+If you get an error, double-check that the broker is initialized.
+Assuming it is, restart Debezium:

+    ```sh
+    docker compose restart debezium
+    ```

+    Now tail the logs, ...

+    ```sh
+    docker compose logs -f debezium
+    ```

+    ...and wait for it to fully initialize before configuring the connector with the next curl command.
+You're looking for the log line `Kafka Connect started`.

+    ```sh
     curl -XPOST \
       -d @./src/main/dbz/cdc-connector.json \
       -H"Content-Type: application/json" \
       http://$(docker compose port debezium 8083)/connectors
+    ```

+    Note that there doesn't appear to be a good way for this file to be passed to the container and avoid all this tomfoolery.
+AFAIK the API needs to be invoked, and passed the configuration file.
+If you find a way to inject the configuration file directly, please LMK.

+1. Now build the Flink job and upload it.

+    ```sh
+    cd opt/abstractfactory

+    gradle build
+    ```

+    Now upload the Jar.

+    ```sh
+    curl -XPOST \
+      -H "Expect:" \
+      -F "jarfile=@build/libs/abstractfactory.jar" \
+      http://$(docker compose port jobmanager 8081)/jars/upload

+    ```

+    Note that you may need to restart Flink.

+    ```sh
+    docker compose restart jobmanager
+    ```

+    Again, tail the log (`docker compose logs -f jobmanager`)and look for confirmation that Flink has *fully* restarted (it can take a minute or two).
+    You're looking for a message indicating that the REST API has started; it should be something like `Rest endpoint listening at 0.0.0.0:8081`.
+On my distribution it was about 15 lines up from the bottom from when the logs stopped scrolling.
+Now retry the upload again, if needed.

+1. Run the Flink job.

+    > **NOTE: I do not have this last bit working yet via `curl`, although the
+    > Proof-of-Concept does work.

+    ```sh
+    curl -XGET \
+      http://$(docker compose port jobmanager 8081)/jars \
+      | jq -r '.files[] | select(.name == "abstractfactory.jar").id' \
+      | xargs -I_ \
+        curl -XPOST \
+        http://$(docker compose port jobmanager 8081)/jars/_/run
     ```

 ### Running